joshmarinacci/filament-lang/docs/tutorial.md

 Filament understands arithmetic.
 Try typing in a math question like `2+2` then press the 'run' button (or type control-return on your keyboard).
 Filament will show you the answer: `4`.
 Now try dividing 4 by 2 or multiplying 3 by 5.
 Type in `4/2`.
 Run it.
-Then type `3 * 5`
+Then type `3 * 5`.
 Filament uses `/` to mean division and `*` for multiplication.

 Filament understands longer math equations too.
-For example, imagine you have a refridgerator box that is 7 feet tall by 4 feet wide by 4 feet deep.
+For example, imagine you have a refrigerator box that is 7 feet tall by 4 feet wide by 4 feet deep.
 You could find out the volume of the box by multiplying all of the sides.

 ```filament